Get insider access

 Compared To Other Monitors

-The Dell G3223Q is an excellent 4k gaming monitor that has all the gaming features you need like HDMI 2.1 bandwidth and variable refresh rate support.
+The Dell G3223Q is a decent 4k monitor for PC gaming that has features like HDMI 2.1 bandwidth and VRR support, so it's also a great choice for console gaming.
 It also has remarkable color accuracy, which is great if you care about accurate images or want to do some photo editing on the side.
-It's one of the better 4k @ 144Hz gaming monitors we've tested, but there are also cheaper options available like the Gigabyte M32U.
+That said, it has increased input lag at 60Hz, which is disappointing for playing reaction-based games, and you can get better value with a more reliable option like the Gigabyte M32U.

-Also see our recommendations for the best 4k 144Hz monitors, the best PS5 monitors, and the best monitors for the Xbox Series X.
+Also, see our recommendations for the best 4k 144Hz monitors, the best PS5/PS5 Pro monitors, and the best monitors for Xbox Series X.

 Gigabyte M32U